ruimmpires/homeFW/README.md

 ```
 ### Next
 The data from Suricata must be available for logging and analysis.
 As a wishlist, the attackers should somehow be banned.
 How to do it?
-The below example is one IP logging frequently.
+The below example is one IP captured frequently.
 ![pic](example_abuse_IP.png)

 ## 2nd iteration - DNS filtering with Pi-Hole
 This iteration of the project holds several parts: